voorhoede/datocms-plugin-word-counter/README.md

 * Add to `rich-text`, `string` and `text` fields or your own selection of these fields.
 * See count of words, characters, sentences, paragraphs
+* See an estimate of the reading time
 * See common words
-* Full control over the visible counts
+* Full control over the visible calculations
-* Be able to choose to add spaces and enters in the counts
+* Be able to choose to add spaces and enters in the calculations

 ## Configuration